Last Updated on

 I’m nearing my first 6 months blogging and I was wondering how best convey what I’ve learnt in the most useful and actionable way that I can.
 After all, the whole point of reading about lessons after 6 months blogging, apart from satisfying your curiosity, is to actually come away with some good tips that you can implement.

-You can also take a look at my summary of the 3 top tips to start a blog which is a summary of the 3 biggest things a new blogger should consider before starting.
+You can also take a look at my summary of the top tips to starting a blog which is a summary of the 3 biggest things a new blogger should consider before starting.

 But I think a full summary of my first 6 months blogging will be useful too, as you’ll no doubt get ideas as you read through about some of the things you may want to do and some of the things you will definitely want to avoid.